mhmirza/RAnalytics/README.md

 # Final Project

-**Brief Description:** The Symptom Checker ChatBot - The objective of our project is to create a Python Application that functions like a chatbot and takes user input (based on symptoms) via a series of questions to:

-1) Obtain a list of diseases from reliable/vetted online sources (use of maximum three web sources based on reliability) most commonly associated with the symptoms shared by the user.

-2) Allow the user to retrieve more information, such as causes, treatment, a list of over-the-counter medications to alleviate the symptoms, and nearby health facilities based on their location.

-3) Provide a reference list of a panel of doctors or hospitals based on user’s location for further review by the user.
+**Brief Description:** "Sex-related differences: Is there a significant difference in income between men and women?
+Does the difference vary depending on other factors (e.g., education, marital status, criminal history, drug use, childhood household factors, profession, etc.)?"

+The main question of interest was answered in the project through the following steps:

+1) Data processing and summarization: Insightful graphical and tabular summaries of the data

+2) Methodology: Dealing with missing values and topcoded variables; exploring trends and correlations; variable selection

+3) Findings: Tabular summaries; graphical Summaries; regression and interpretation of coefficients; assessment of statistical significance

+4) Discussion: Potential confounders; model fit limitations; confidence in results for policy makers

 To view the different components of the project, please click on the hyperlinks for each part below.
-Note that the funcionality of the code may require you to add your Google Maps API key instead of the one used here.

 * [Project Prompt](https://github.com/mhmirza/RAnalytics/blob/main/Final%20Project/Final%20Project%20Prompt.pdf)
 * [Data](https://github.com/mhmirza/RAnalytics/blob/main/Final%20Project/nlsy97_Nov2020.csv)